 Western medical science views the cause of sickness and disease as physiological and psychosomatic while eastern medicine teaches the loss of balance between the three basic elements of the human body known as air, bile, and phlegm are responsible.

 The Bible has a different argument.
 It tells spiritual causes are the underlying or basic problem, (note: the Bible acknowledges the proper use of medical care.
 Matthew 9:12; Luke 10:34; Colossians 4:14) These spiritual issues are 2 fold.
-First, the sin which has affected our spiritual and physical makeup, (John 5:14).
+First, is the sin that has affected our spiritual and physical makeup, (John 5:14).

 Secondly, Satan and his works, (Mark 9:17; Acts 10:38; Luke 13:11).
 Although every ailment is not the work of Satan he uses it very often to inflict harm upon us.
 Let’s explore these issues further to gain a better understanding.

 The Bible says sickness and death entered this world through the original sin of Adam and Eve, (Romans 5:12).
 My personal sin also invites divine judgment on my life in the form of sickness, (ex: sexually transmitted deceases).
 The man Jesus healed at the pool of Bethesda proves this argument, (John 5:1-14).
 We read that Jesus warned him saying, “Look, you have become well.
 Don’t sin anymore, lest anything worse happens to you.”

-Sickness is one of the many ways Satan carry out his attacks on humans, (John 10:10).
-Not just in an isolated and personal level but on a grand scale such as plagues, (ex: The Bubonic plague claimed at least 50,000 lives in Europe in the year 1738).
-The Sri Lankan folklore directly attributes some of the illnesses to demonic deities.
+Sickness is one of the many ways Satan carries out his attacks on humans, (John 10:10).
+Not just on an isolated and personal level but on a grand scale such as plagues, (ex: The Bubonic Plague claimed at least 25 million lives in Europe in the year 1738).
+The Sri Lankan folklore directly attributes certain illnesses to demonic deities and demigods.

 2. What is Divine Healing?

-Divine healing can be defined as a supernatural act of God which resolves a physical, emotional or even a spiritual problem, often through the agency of the Holy Spirit.
+Divine healing can be defined as a supernatural act of God that resolves a physical, emotional, or even a spiritual problem, often through the agency of the Holy Spirit.
 Divine healing is the fruit of Christ’s sufferings and death on the cross (Isaiah 53:4-5) through which God dealt a lethal blow to sin and the work of Satan, (1 John 3:8).

 3. Why am I not Healed?